-If you suspect that toxic mold could be to blame for your autoimmune condition, you’ll need to find the source of the mold.
+If you suspect that mold exposure could be to blame for your autoimmune condition, you’ll need to find the source of the mold.
 Next, you must either clean the mold or get away from it.
 Then, you may require prescription medications to bind the toxins and antifungals to kill them.
-Finally, glutathione can also help remove the toxins from your system.
+Finally, glutathione can also help remove toxins from your system.
 I cover this topic in much greater detail in The Autoimmune Solution.

 Pillar 4: Heal Your Infections and Relieve Your Stress

 Healing your infections and relieving your stress are critical in reversing the symptoms of autoimmunity.
 Any doctor can test you for EBV or other viral infections.
 I’ve found that an effective strategy is to support your immune system with The Myers Way® protocol and prioritize reducing stress.
 You can also supplement with humic acid and lauricidin, which I found effective in treating patients with EBV.